Killing of Marvin Gaye: Reactions

+New wave band Duran Duran (pictured in 1983) dedicated their hit "Save a Prayer" to Gaye in concert the day after Gaye's untimely death.

 News stations reported on Gaye's death almost immediately after it was announced, with one of the most prominent announcements coming from CBS anchor Dan Rather.
-Eulogies were delivered in American, Asian and European countries.
+Eulogies were delivered in newspapers at American, Asian and European countries.
 The New York Times ran the story in its front page the day after his death.

 Many of Gaye's friends and peers were initially shocked to learn of Gaye's death.
 Some of them did not initially believe the news because April 1 is also April Fools' Day, a date associated with jokes and hoaxes, with the media taking part in such for that day only.
 Otis Williams, of the Motown group The Temptations, recalled receiving the news while touring with the Four Tops in Australia and said, "It was a very dark day that I will never forget as the day I lost a friend."

 Former Motown staffer Janie Bradford and her husband were driving home after listening to radio all day when the announcer announced Gaye's death.
 CBS Urban president Larkin Arnold was also reportedly stunned with the news as he had tried to get Gaye in the studio for his follow-up to Midnight Love.
 Smokey Robinson heard the news of Gaye's death on the radio; feeling that his "innards wouldn't accept" the news, he called Gaye's ex-wife Anna to find out whether it was true, and she confirmed it before he could ask her, leaving Robinson in shock.